 The bottom line

-Both use AI and photos.
+Both use photos.
 Both print in Australia.
 Both cost around $90.
 The difference is in the story.

 Imagitime offers template stories with photo-realistic illustrations.
 Ten titles to choose from, strong photo likeness, and a track record of 150,000 happy customers.
 If one of their stories fits, they are a solid choice.